justanr/marshmallow-annotations/docs/api.rst

 1. An :class:`~marshmallow_annotations.base.AbstractConverter` instance
 2. A tuple of type hints
-3. A dictionary of configuration values
+3. A dictionary of configuration values for the underlying field

 And returns a fully instantiated marshmallow Field instance, for example::